-Some volunteers train to be Pet Pals, bringing their ARF-certified pets to visit patients in their homes or at Bruns House inpatient facility.
+Some patient volunteers train for our Bruns House inpatient facility.
 Others are on-call bedside companions who take one-time assignments to provide caregiver relief and companionship for a patient.

-Specialty Volunteers donate their professional services.
-Many of our patients benefit greatly from the gentle and compassionate touch of a massage therapist, or the attentions of a hairstylist.
-If you have a Massage Certification or a Cosmetology License, would you be interested in volunteering a few hours a month to provide comfort to our patients?
+Massage Volunteers bring their special talents to our patients, who benefit greatly from the gentle and compassionate touch of a massage therapist.
+If you are a certified massage therapist, a few hours a month of your time can provide much needed comfort and relaxation to our patients.

 Vigil Volunteers work at the bedside of actively dying patients.
 These specifically trained volunteers help Hospice East Bay support its patients every step of the way by bringing relief to family members who are unable to be present for the death of their loved one.
 And, most importantly, they help to ensure patients that they are not alone.